The Howling Movie Franchise: Disappointing Sequels, But One Classic

 In Howling VI: The Freaks, the franchise continues its downward spiral.

-The plot revolves around a freak show, introducing an outsider protagonist who becomes entangled in the spectacle.
-While the premise has potential, the execution falls flat, resulting in a lackluster and cringe-worthy horror comedy.
+The plot revolves around a freak show, introducing an outsider protagonist who becomes entangled in the spectacle, and ends up as a cringe-worthy horror comedy.

-One of the major disappointments of the movie is the underutilization of characters with powers and while the concept of characters possessing unique abilities adds an intriguing element to the plot, this potential is never fully explored, and much like in some of the previous movies above, something that could potentially be interesting is pretty much glossed over.
+One of the major disappointments is the under-utilization of characters with powers and while the concept of characters possessing unique abilities adds an intriguing element to the plot, much like in some of the previous movies above, something that could potentially be interesting is pretty much glossed over.

 The Howling: New Moon Rising